horizon-research/PointCloud-pipeline/README.md

 Point Cloud Registration Pipeline
 =================

-A general and flexible Point Cloud Registration pipeline built with Point Cloud Library ([PCL](http://pointclouds.org/)).<br> This pipeline is excellent for (but not limited to) the development and test of point-cloud based registration algorithms as it is highly reconfigurable: the components of the pipeline could be reconfigured with different PCL kernels, or even your own implementations!
+Artifact for paper "Tigris: Architecture and Algorithms for 3D Perception in Point Clouds" (MICRO'19): a general and flexible Point Cloud Registration pipeline built with Point Cloud Library ([PCL](http://pointclouds.org/)).
+Our implementation is excellent for development and evaluation of point-cloud registration algorithms as it is representative as well as highly configurable: components of the pipeline could be configured with various PCL kernels, or even your own implementations!

 Pipeline Overview
 ------------------